Related Links

 About the Evidence Analysis Library

 The Evidence Analysis Library (EAL) is a synthesis of the best, most relevant nutritional research on important dietetic practice questions housed within an accessible, online, user-friendly website.
 An objective and transparent methodology is used to assess food and nutrition-related science.
-The EAL is a series of systematic reviews developed by Academy members for Academy members based on a predefined approach and criteria.
-Meticulous methods and electronic tools are used to document each step to ensure objectivity, transparency and reproducibility of the process.
+The EAL is a series of systematic reviews developed by Academy members based on a predefined approach and criteria.
+Meticulous methods are used to document each step to ensure objectivity, transparency and reproducibility of the process.
 Expert workgroup members evaluate, synthesize, and grade the strength of the evidence to support conclusions that answer a precise series of questions.

 The EAL was launched in 2004 with 3 topics.
 Today there are nearly 40 projects in various stages.
 Content continues to be added, guidelines are updated every 5 years and the number of users continues to increase.